samuelmaina/mifugo-care/README.md

-# Vet Health web based system
+# Vet Health
+ it is  a web based system that connect livestock farmer to vet services.

 ## How to Run and start the backend / server